 UN envoy: Myanmar is now in conflict, could be failed state

-UNITED NATIONS (AP) — The U.N. special envoy for Myanmar warned Thursday that the country already faces “an internal armed conflict” and if power isn’t returned to the people in a democratic way “we will go in the direction of a failed state.”
+UNITED NATIONS (AP) — The U.N. special envoy for Myanmar has warned that February’s military takeover has led to armed conflict and if power isn’t returned to the people in a democratic way the country “will go in the direction of a failed state.”

-Christine Schraner Burgener told a U.N. news conference that the conflict between the military which took power on Feb.
-1 and civilians and ethnic minorities is intensifying in many parts of the country.
+Christine Schraner Burgener told a U.N. news conference Thursday that conflict between the military, which took power on Feb.
+1, and civilians and ethnic minorities is intensifying in many parts of the country.

 “The repression of the military has led to more than 1,180 deaths,” she said.
 “The army uses a range of tactics against civilian populations, including burning villages, looting properties, mass arrests, torture and execution of prisoners, gender-based violence and random artillery fire into residential areas.”

-Schraner Burgener said the anti-military movement is now “increasingly militarized,” with the so-called National Unity Government formed by supporters of the ousted democratic government led by Aung San Suu Kyi seeking to mobilize a greater number of Peoples Defense Forces and calling for “a people’s defense war.”
+Schraner Burgener said the movement against the military is now “increasingly militarized,” with the so-called National Unity Government formed by supporters of the ousted democratic government led by Aung San Suu Kyi seeking to mobilize a greater number of Peoples Defense Forces and calling for “a people’s defense war.”

 “Clearly, in the absence of international action, violence has been justified as the last resort,” she said.